ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-moving/index.md

 From the example the following can be noted:

-- The first two columns are locked into first position by setting `colDef.lockPosition=true`.
+- The first two columns are locked into first position by setting `colDef.lockPosition='left'`.
 This means they cannot be moved out of place, and other columns cannot be moved around them.
 - The first two columns have the user provided `locked-col` CSS class applied to them to change the background colour.
 - The sample application listens for column pinned events.
 If any column is pinned, then the locked columns are also pinned.
 This is to keep the locked columns at the first position.
     - Clicking **Pin Athlete** will pin the Athlete column, which will result in locked columns being pinned.